pwaring/notes/programming/gtk.md

  * `gtk_widget_show_all()` recursively draws the widget and all its children.
  * `gtk_widget_hide_all()` recursives hides and sets the hidden flag on the widget and all its children.
+ * `gtk_widget_set_sensitive` sets a widget as active or inactive.
+Children take their sensitivity from their parents and any change to the parent will automatically affect the children.
+ * `gtk_window_set_icon_from_file` sets the file icon, and will be automatically resized as required.

+## Signals and callbacks

+Signals can be connected at any point within the application, including within callback functions.
+However, it is sensible to initialise any critical callbacks before calling `gtk_main()`.

+The underscore and dash characters are interchangeable in signal names, so "destroy_event" and "destroy-event" refer to the same signal.

+`g_signal_connect()` returns a handler identifier which can be used with the `g_signal_handler` functions.

 ## Simple Makefile